-15. Part C assesses the compliance of the reviewed jurisdiction with the appropriate use condition.
+Part C assesses the compliance of the reviewed jurisdiction with the appropriate use condition.
 For this first annual peer review process, this includes reviewing certain aspects of appropriate use.

-Summary of terms of reference: (a) having in place mechanisms (such as legal or administrative measures) to ensure CbC reports which are received through exchange of information or by way of local filing are only used to assess high-level transfer pricing risks and other BEPS-related risks, and, where appropriate, for economic and statistical analysis; and cannot be used as a substitute for a detailed transfer pricing analysis of individual transactions and prices based on a full functional analysis and a full comparability analysis; and are not used on their own as conclusive evidence that transfer prices are or are not appropriate; and are not used to make adjustments of income of any taxpayer on the basis of an allocation formula (paragraphs 12 (a) of the terms of reference).
+Summary of terms of reference: having in place mechanisms to ensure that CbC reports which are received through exchange of information or by way of local filing can be used only to assess high level transfer pricing risks and other BEPS-related risks and for economic and statistical analysis where appropriate; and cannot be used as a substitute for a detailed transfer pricing analysis or on their own as conclusive evidence on the appropriateness of transfer prices or to make adjustments of income of any taxpayer on the basis of an allocation formula (paragraphs 12 (a) of the terms of reference).

-16. Haiti does not yet have measures in place relating to appropriate use.
-It is recommended that Haiti take steps to ensure that the appropriate use condition is met ahead of the first exchanges of information.
-It is however noted that Haiti will not be exchanging CbC reports in 2018.
+16. Jamaica does not yet have measures in place relating to appropriate use.
+It is recommended that Jamaica take steps to ensure that the appropriate use condition is met ahead of the first exchanges of CbC reports.
+It is however noted that Jamaica will not be exchanging CbC reports in 2018.